dotnet/docs-aspire/docs/database/sql-server-component-deployment.md

 [!INCLUDE [azd-up-workflow](../deployment/azure/includes/azd-up-workflow.md)]

-1. When the deployment finishes, click the resource group link in the output to view the created resources in the Azure portal.

 ## [Azure SQL Database](#tab/azure-sql)

 The deployment process provisioned an Azure SQL Database resource due to the **.AppHost** configuration you provided.